How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 These five drainage provisions should be non-negotiable in every Nigerian small plot design:

 Set your finished ground floor level at a minimum of 600 millimetres above the compound grade.
-The compound grade itself should slope away from the building at a minimum fall of 1 in 50, meaning for every 50 metres of horizontal distance, the ground drops 1 metre in level away from the building.
+The compound grade itself should slope away from the building at a minimum fall of 1 in 50.

 Install perimeter drain channels around the building that connect to the street drain or a properly sized soakaway.
-These channels intercept surface water before it reaches the walls.
+These channels intercept surface water before it reaches your walls.

 Extend your roof eaves to a minimum overhang of 600 millimetres on all sides.
-This throws rainwater clear of the base of your walls instead of letting it run down the face and saturate the lower masonry.
+This throws rainwater clear of the base of the walls instead of running it down the face of the building.

 Install gutters and downpipes that connect roof drainage directly to the perimeter drain channels, not just to the open compound surface.

-Position soakaway pits a minimum of 3 metres from any foundation wall, and keep them at least 10 metres from any borehole.
-These are minimum distances.
-More is always better on a small plot.
+Position soakaway pits a minimum of 3 metres from any foundation wall, and at least 10 metres from any borehole.
+These are minimums.
+More distance is always better on a small plot.

-Let me be direct about the Nigerian infrastructure reality.
-NEPA supply will fail you regularly regardless of where in Nigeria you build.
+Let me be honest about the Nigerian infrastructure reality.
+NEPA supply will fail you regularly, regardless of where you build.
 Your generator will run, sometimes daily, sometimes for twelve hours at a stretch.
-And your public water supply will be unreliable in most Nigerian urban areas.
+Public water supply is unreliable in most Nigerian urban areas.
 Your compound needs a gatehouse if you value consistent security.
-Your diesel or petrol storage needs a proper location.
-None of these are speculative.
-They are the daily reality of Nigerian residential life.
+Your diesel or petrol needs proper storage.
+None of this is speculation.
+It is the daily reality of Nigerian residential life.

-A beautiful floor plan that makes no provision for any of them is not a beautiful floor plan.
+A beautiful floor plan that makes no provision for any of these is not a beautiful floor plan.
 It is an incomplete one.

 What Happens When These Are Not Planned

-The generator ends up in the corridor, the kitchen, or a converted bathroom.
-It runs there, creating noise, fumes, and fire risk inside a living space that was never designed for it.
+The generator ends up in the corridor, the kitchen, or a converted bathroom, creating noise, fumes, and fire risk inside a space never designed for it.
 The borehole gets drilled wherever there is space left after construction, sometimes dangerously close to the foundation or the septic tank.
-The gateman sleeps in the store, the kitchen, or an improvised corner that creates its own daily management problems.
-The diesel drum sits unprotected in the open compound with no containment, which is both a safety hazard and an environmental violation.
-There is no planned cable route from the generator to the distribution board, so the electrician runs exposed cables across walls and ceilings after the fact.
+The gateman sleeps in the store or an improvised corner that creates daily management problems.
+The diesel drum sits unprotected in the open compound.
+The electrician runs exposed cables across walls and ceilings after the fact because no conduit route was planned during construction.

-Every one of these outcomes was preventable at the design stage.
+I have seen all of these in real properties across Nigerian cities.
+Every single outcome was preventable at the design stage.

 What to Do Instead

-From day one of your design process, allocate specific space for each of these:
+From day one of your design process, allocate specific space for each of these items.

-Generator bay: A covered external enclosure of at minimum 1.5 metres by 2 metres, positioned away from bedroom windows and main entrance doors.
+Generator bay: A covered external enclosure of at least 1.5 by 2 metres, positioned away from bedroom windows and the main entrance door.
 It should include a concrete pad, ventilation louvres on at least two sides, an exhaust duct directed away from any occupied space, and a dedicated conduit path built into the wall from the generator position to the main distribution board.

-Borehole position: Selected before construction begins, positioned at minimum 10 metres horizontally from the septic tank and soakaway, and as close as practical to the water storage tank location to minimise pumping pipe runs.
+Borehole position: Decided before construction begins.
+Minimum 10 metres horizontally from the septic tank and soakaway, and as close as practical to the water storage tank to minimise pumping pipe runs.

-Overhead water tank: The structural plan should include the tank platform from the beginning if you are using an elevated tank, because adding a water tank load to a roof structure that was not designed for it is a real structural risk.
+Overhead water tank: If you are using an elevated tank, the structural plan should include the tank platform from the beginning.
+Adding water tank load to a roof structure that was not designed for it is a real structural risk.

-Gatehouse: On most Nigerian small plots, a compact 3 metre by 3 metre gatehouse adjacent to the gate can be included within or alongside the front setback zone.
-Rules vary by state and estate, so confirm with your local planning authority, but in most Nigerian residential estates a standard gatehouse is expected, permitted, and adds value to the property.
+Gatehouse: On most Nigerian small plots, a compact 3 by 3 metre gatehouse adjacent to the gate can be incorporated within or alongside the front setback zone.
+In most Nigerian residential estates, a standard gatehouse is expected, permitted, and adds measurable value to the property.

-The Small Plot Design Approach That Actually Works in Nigeria
+The Design Approach That Actually Works on Small Nigerian Plots

-After reviewing hundreds of small plot projects across Nigerian cities, the homes that succeed share the same characteristics regardless of their budget level.
+After working across Nigerian cities for over fifteen years, the homes that succeed share the same characteristics regardless of their budget level.

 They respect the site before they respect the floor plan.
 Setbacks, drainage, solar orientation, wind direction, and proximity to flooding risk are all studied before the room layout is decided.
 The site informs the design, not the other way around.